-SENIORS ONLY (no parents, guardians, nor siblings) Please complete the online "KHIS Class of 2015 Plans Survey" BEFORE graduation ceremony on Thursday, 5/28.
+Please complete the online "KHIS Class of 2015 Plans Survey" in order to pick up your diploma on June 8.
 There are only three questions.
 Mahalo and congrats!
 Ms. Kellert, College and Career Counselor.

 See link below: